abinit/abinit/doc/tutorial/rf1.md

 (see input variables [[typat]] and [[ntypat]]) and the second (for As) will define the second type of atom.
 It might be the first time that you encounter this situation (more than one type of atoms) in the tutorials, at variance with the first four basic tutorials.
+!!! warning
     To access the pseudopotential, the input file expect you to define the variable ABI_PSPDIR in your environment.

 You can copy the file *\$ABI_TESTS/tutorespfn/Input/trf1_1.abi* in *Work_rf1*.
 This is your input file.
 You should read it carefully.